-The BRLMs and the Syndicate Member are not allowed to purchase the Equity Shares in any manner, except towards fulfilling their underwriting obligations.
-However, the respective associates and affiliates of the BRLMs and the Syndicate Member were permitted to purchase Equity Shares in the Offer, either in the Net QIB Portion or in the Non-Institutional Portion as may be applicable to such Bidders, and such Bid subscription may be on their own account or on behalf of their clients.
-All categories of investors, including respective associates or affiliates of the BRLMs and Syndicate Member, have been treated equally for the purpose of allocation to be made on a proportionate basis.
+The BRLMs and the Syndicate Member shall not be allowed to purchase the Equity Shares in any manner, except towards fulfilling their underwriting obligations.
+However, the respective associates and affiliates of the BRLMs and the Syndicate Member may purchase Equity Shares in the Offer, either in the Net QIB Portion or in the Non-Institutional Portion as may be applicable to such Bidders, and such Bid subscription may be on their own account or on behalf of their clients.
+All categories of investors, including respective associates or affiliates of the BRLMs and Syndicate Member, shall be treated equally for the purpose of allocation to be made on a proportionate basis.